tangowithcode/tango_with_django_2/manuscript/chapter14-bing.md

 				'link': result['url'],
 				'summary': result['snippet']})
 		return results

+I> ### Python Anti-Patterns
+I> In the wrapper we avoided problems with opening files (and not remembering to close them) by using the `with` command.
+I> Opening the file directly is a common anti-pattern that should be avoided.
+I> To find out more about anti-patterns in Python, then check out the [Little Book of Python Anti-Patterns](http://bit.ly/twd-python-anti-patterns).
+I> It is an awesome resource that will help you to improve your python code.

 In the module(s) above, we have implemented two functions: one to retrieve your Bing API key from a local file, and another to issue a query to the Bing search engine.
 Below, we discuss how both of the functions work.